Certificate in Attachment Theory and Skills

 The course will take place from 10am-4pm with breaks

-NB: Weeks one and ten will be from 10-5:15pm as they will include space for a group tutorial with the course tutor.
+NB: Weeks one and ten will be from 10-5:15pm as they will include a group tutorial from 4.15-5.15pm with the course tutor.

 The course participants are expected to attend consistently and on time.

-You will be asked to contribute their own thoughts and ideas and will be able to link these with your own personal lives and/or professional lives.
+You will be asked to contribute your own thoughts and ideas and link these with your own personal and/or professional life.

 You will be asked to keep your own journal in whatever way suits you.

-To write a short reflective piece towards the end of the course to consolidate your learning from the course.
+You will write a short reflective piece towards the end of the course to consolidate your learning.

-You will be required to maintain respect for and confidentiality of other participants contributions.
+You will be required to maintain respect for your fellow students and recognise the confidentiality of their contributions.

-To be prepared to actively engage in all the activities including the skills based training and the experiential group.
+You will be expected to actively engage in all the activities including the skills-based training and the experiential group.

 There are no formal criteria for a place on the course.
 We are looking for participants who actively want to learn about attachment theory and will engage in the learning process.